Origins of the Drow in Dungeons & Dragons

 9: Gygax was a big fan of Burroughs.
 The black Martians are described as evil, arrogant, and decadent in temperament.
 They prey on and keep as slaves all lesser races.
 The black Martian’s Temple of Issus (their goddess) is an unearthly fairyland that lies in a subterranean vault lit with phosphorescent light.
 Issus is noted to be cruel and selfish.

-10: The description of Erelhi-Cinlu as a pit of vice and decay reminds me of the state of many cities in the 1970s, such as New York.
+10: The description of the drow city of Erelhi-Cinlu as a pit of vice and decay reminds me of the state of many cities in the 1970s, such as New York.
 Possibly, American urban decay may have also influenced Gygax?
 Who knows?